erzu12/updog/README.md

 ## What's updog?
 Nothing much, what's up with you? <br>

-Updog is a messanger application with integrated AI functionality to detect bullying and to provide a clever answer to it. <br>
+Updog is a messenger application with integrated AI functionality to detect bullying and to provide a clever answer to it. <br>
-This project was created during the [HackStair 2023](https://hack.stair.ch/) hackathon by : <br>
+This project was created during the [HackStair FS2023](https://hack.stair.ch/) hackathon by : <br>
 - Alexander Wyss
 - Dario Portmann
 - Jonas Fink